 Provide a statement to acquaint the reader with the property.
 Real estate being appraised must be fully identified and described by street address, tax assessor's parcel number(s), and development characteristics.
-Include a full, complete, legible, and concise legal description.
+Include a full, complete, legible, and concise legal description and/or survey.n.

-Statement of Ownership of the Subject Property
+Statement of Ownership of the Subject Property-